Maury County is named for Abram Poindexter Maury, who was a Tennessee State legislator.

 Location: 41 Public Square / 7th Street

 Architect: John Edwin Ruthven Carpenter of Carpenter and Blair of New York, New York

 Contractor: Hugger Brothers

 Description: The building faces west and is a three story gray colored stone and concrete structure.
-The building is located on the landscaped grounds of Courthouse Square in the center of the city.
-The west and east sides have porticoes with four columns rising from the second to third stories with pediment above.
+The rectangular shaped building is located on the landscaped grounds of the Courthouse Square in the center of Columbia.
+The west and east sides have porticos with four columns rising from the second to third stories with pediment above.
 A wide cornice runs below the roof line.
 On the center of the roof is a square high clock tower rising to a dome with clock and high spire.
-The courtrooms are located on the second and third stories.
-The building was renovated in 1972 to 1973.
-The architect was Howard, Neilsin, Lyne, Batey & O’Brien Inc. of Nashville and the contractor was L E Kikk & Son of Columbia.
+In the interior, there is a central atrium under the dome with stairs ascending to the third story and with a stained glass skylight.
+The Chancery Court courtroom is on the first story, the General Sessions Court courtroom is on the second story and the Circuit Court courtroom is on the third story.
+The building houses the County Circuit Court, County Chancery Court, County General Sessions Court – Part I and County Juvenile Court of the 22nd Judicial District.
+The building was renovated in 1971 to 1972.
+The architect was Howard, Neilsen, Lyne, Batey & O’Brien, Inc. of Nashville and the contractor was L E Kirk & Son of Columbia.

 Photos taken 2012 and 2018